What Is a Tax Levy? Understand the Types, Process, and Purpose

 The IRS can even demand the Social Security Administration send 15 percent of your payments.

-If a business or individual owes an independent contractor money, the IRS can demand they send any money owed to the contractor to the IRS instead.
+If a business or individual owes money to an independent contractor, the IRS can demand they send any money owed to the contractor to the IRS instead.
 The IRS can issue a series of 1099 levies to collect on 1099 income.

 In addition to those items, the IRS can contact the holder of your retirement account, tenants who live in buildings you own, and nearly anyone else who pays you money.